truth table: Binary Operations 2

 the test passes. logical_nand returns

-• I add the last case - when the first input is False and the second input is False, to test_logical_nand in test_binary.py
+• I add an assertion for the last case, which is when the first input is False and the second input is False, to test_logical_nand in test_binary.py

 69 def test_logical_nand(self):